cloudpipe/pycon2015-workshop/README.md

 - Demo and high-level explanation of what's happening
     -  Multyvac, Pickle, and more!
     -  Process data remotely
-- Hands on with a very simple example.
-Addition function.
+- Hands on with a very simple examples: addition function and fibbanaci function
     -  Sign up for [developer+](https://developer.rackspace.com/signup/)
     -  Get API key
     -  Create a job.
 Retrieve the results
-- Hands on with a more complicated example
+- Hands on with a more complicated example: web scraping with requests

 ###Part 2: Hack on Cloudpipe.
 How you can contribute.
 - We welcome contributions of any kind (ideas, code, tests, documentation, examples, ...)
 - Installation instructions for developers
 - Need help?
 Contact us at cloudpipe@googlegroups.com
+- Join Kyle Kelley at the Pycon sprints!